Exploring Italy's Piedmont Region

 Cascina Monsignore Farm

-The Cascina Monsignore Farm is scenically perched overlooking rolling fields dotted with farmhouses,villas, and copses of trees, the Cascina Monsignore Farm turns out 14,000 bottles of wine per year.
 Piedmont is known for its wines, which are distributed widely and available on menus throughout the world.
-A visit to the region is not complete without touring a vineyard and sampling its vintage, such as the Dolcetto delle Langhe Monregalesi produced by this former 15th-century residence of the Bishop of Casale's See.
+A visit to the region is not complete without touring a vineyard and sampling its vintage, such as the Dolcetto delle Langhe Monregalesi produced by the Cascina Monsignore Farm.
+A former 15th-century residence of the Bishop of Casale's See it's scenically perched overlooking rolling fields dotted with farmhouses,villas, and copses of trees.
+The Cascina Monsignore Farm turns out 14,000 bottles of wine per year.

 Finishing the Tour de France